Call for proposals for the 2022 GEM Report Fellowship programme closed on 14 January 2022

 - Enrique VALENCIA-LOPEZ (Mexico) - “Improving and Aligning Measurement of Ethnicity in International Surveys”

+The Report is funded by a group of governments, multilateral agencies and foundations.
+It is hosted and published by UNESCO and is widely recognised as an indispensable advocacy and technical tool serving the international community.
+It draws on the latest data and on evidence from a wide array of sources leading to recommendations on how to accelerate progress towards achieving the international education targets.
 Each report has two parts: one focusing on monitoring the international education targets and one focusing on a theme, which is selected jointly with its Advisory Board.
-The themes of the first three reports were education and the other development goals (2016), accountability (2017/8) and migration and displacement (2019).
-In addition to the main report, the team also produces the summary, the youth version, the gender review, six policy papers per year, and the World Inequality Database on Education (WIDE).
-It commissions about 40 background papers per report cycle.
+The themes of the last four reports were education and the other development goals (2016), accountability (2017/8), migration and displacement (2019) and inclusion (2020).
+The 2021/2 report is on the role of non-state actors in education and the 2023 report will be on technology.
+In addition to the main report, the team also produces the summary, youth, gender and regional editions, four to six policy papers per year, and three websites: World Inequality Database on Education (WIDE), Scoping Progress in Education (SCOPE) and Profiles Enabling Education Reviews (PEER).
+It also commissions about 40 background papers per report cycle.

-Open Society Foundations
+Open Society foundations

 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable and open to the participation of all people.
 The Open Society Foundations are committed to empowering young people by supporting efforts to increase access to quality education.
 From early childhood to higher education, the Open Society Foundations work to ensure young people from different backgrounds have equal access to education and to promote critical thinking, respect for diverse opinions, and free and open intellectual inquiry.